Spin-polarized current in non-collinear antiferromagnets

+Successful experimental demonstrations of electrical detection and manipulation of AFMs has utilized relativistic effects which do not rely on the spin-polarized current \cite{Park2011,Fina2014,Wang2014,Kriegner2016,Wadley2016,Zelezny14,Wadley2016}.
+These methods could be used to develop AFM spintronic devices, but they have some disadvantages compared to the methods used in FMs.
+Our work shows that in non-collinear AFMs spintronics could instead be developed along a similar route as FM spintronics.
+As an example we propose that a magnetoresistance and STT will be present in an AFM junction.

+The transverse spin currents are also important for spintronics as they allow for similar functionality as the SHE, but have a different origin and symmetry.
+This could, for example, be useful for the SOT since the high symmetry of SHE in commonly used metals is limiting \cite{MacNeill2016}.
+Additionally, the odd spin currents are directly relevant for experiments which demonstrated a large SOT in non-collinear AFM/FM heterostructures \cite{Tshitoyan2015,Reichlova2015,Zhang2016,Oh2016,Wu2016}.

-In this work we study spin currents generated by electrical fields in AFMs with non-collinear magnetic orders.
-We consider AFMs with triangular coplanar magnetic configurations: the hexagonal Mn$_3$Ga, Mn$_3$Ge and Mn$_3$Sn, which have the magnetic structure shown in Fig. \ref{fig:structures}(a) \cite{DelinZhang2013} as well as cubic AFMs Mn$_3$Rh, Mn$_3$Ir, Mn$_3$Pt which have the structure shown in Fig. \ref{fig:structures}(b) \cite{Tomeno1999}.
-For simplicity we focus primarily on Mn$_3$Sn and Mn$_3$Ir.
-The triangular AFMs have recently attracted attention because they were shown to have a large anomalous Hall effect (AHE) \cite{Chen2014,Kubler2014,Nakatsuji2015,Nayak2016} as well as the magneto-optical Kerr effect \cite{Feng2015}, even though they have only a very small net magnetization (which is not the origin of these effects).
+We illustrate the existence of the novel spin currents on non-collinear AFMs Mn$_3$Sn and Mn$_3$Ir, which have triangular magnetic configurations shown in Figs \ref{fig:structures}(a),(b).
+These AFMs have recently attracted attention because they were shown to have a large anomalous Hall effect (AHE) \cite{Chen2014,Kubler2014,Nakatsuji2015,Nayak2016} as well as a magneto-optical Kerr effect \cite{Feng2015}, even though they have only a very small net magnetization (which is not the origin of these effects).
+The conventional SHE in the non-collinear AFMs was already theoretically studied in depth in Ref. \cite{YangZhang2017}, thus we focus here only on the odd spin currents.